 It was my first time celebrating Christmas in a “four-season country”.
 Spending Christmas no longer relates to heat and sweat, which is a blessing to me.
-Christmas I spent in Singapore or Malaysia for the past 20+ years in my life were wonderful.
+Christmas I spent at home for the past 20+ years in my life were wonderful.
 However I always imagined being able to “dress like Christmas” — that means no sandals but boots, no cotton short sleeves but leggings, sweaters and wool coat.
 Silly and superficial I may be, but I always prefer a white Christmas, thinking Christmas with snow would be “more Christmasy”.

 Please pardon me, at least for this post.
 Being an Asian who grow up in a tropical climate, winter is something strangely new.
 I can still remember the thrill the first time I witness snowflake dropping from the sky onto the bench in the campus.
 It is embarrassing but I tried so hard not to stick out my tongue to taste the falling snow.
 LOL

 It turned out quite warm on Christmas Eve.
-(Here in Seoul, when we say “warm” in the winter we mean 2 degree celsius with some nice sunshine, winter here is about -10 to -20 degrees celsius).
-Schedule was quite empty.
-I went back to the campus and picked up my book recommended by one of my professors, then we went straight to Hyundai Mart to prepare for the event at night.
+(Here in Seoul, when we say “warm” in the winter we mean 2-degree Celsius with some nice sunshine, winter here is about -10 to -20 degrees celsius).
+My Schedule was quite empty.
+I went back to the campus and picked up the books recommended by the professors, then we went straight to Hyundai Mart for grocery.

 Eating out on a festive eve without making prior reservation could turn out a disaster.
 That is why we decided to turn my cosy little studio to a party venue.
 Here’s the Christmas Eve home party 3-course- menu: